HOW TO WRITE A GERMAN CV THAT WILL GET YOU INTERVIEWS

 In other words, brevity is your friend here.
 Detailed information can always be provided or uncovered later on during the recruitment process in interviews or workshops.

 The main purpose of the CV is to make them interested enough to take you to the next stage which is the first interview.

 An About Me Blurb On Your CV

 An “About Me” blurb is one of the most important elements on your CV:

-Start your CV with a few sentences that tells the world about who you are, professionally speaking.
+Start your CV with a few sentences that tell the world about who you are, professionally speaking.
 Think of it as a sort of “in the nutshell summary”.
 This is where you can truly show off your personality.
-A well written “About Me” statement can make you stand apart from the crowd and like a cover letter, it acts as a teaser that leaves employers curious to know more.
+A well-written “About Me” statement can make you stand apart from the crowd and like a cover letter, it acts as a teaser that leaves employers curious to know more.